codebyakshay/jobed-frontend/README.md

 ## 📝 Note Requirement

-When marking a job as complete, a **minimum of 5 characters** is required for the completion note to ensure quality reporting.
+When marking a job as complete, the app requires a **minimum of 5 characters** for the completion note to ensure quality reporting.